 In Figs3a, 4a, 5a, 6a, is it possible to add letters for groups as a result of a pariwise comparison (rather than only significant level of estimates in Tables S1, S3, S5 and S7)?

-We added pairwise letter groupings (after correcting for multiple comparisons).
+Thank you for this suggestion.
+We have now added pairwise letter groupings (after correcting for multiple comparisons).

 In tables, S2, S4, S6 and S8, "Roads" rather than "Urban" would be more consistent with the text